Radio Boulevard

 photo left: The Black Wrinkle Finish HRO-7T shown on the radiomuseum.org website (note that coil set "A" is installed in this receiver)

 Accessories - Although I haven't found any National Company literature that mentions a HRO-7T in Black Wrinkle, the associated accessories must have also been painted to match.
-The standard supplied D, C, B and A coil panels would have been black wrinkle, the 697 power supply should have also been black wrinkle (that was the standard color when the 697 was supplied with the HRO-5TA1) and the MCR loudspeaker would have been black wrinkle.
+The standard supplied D, C, B and A coil panels would have been black wrinkle (or use HRO-7R coil sets, serialized and aligned to the specific receiver,) the 697 power supply should have also been black wrinkle (that was the standard color when the 697 was supplied with the HRO-5TA1) and the MCR loudspeaker would have been black wrinkle (if the end user required a loudspeaker.)
 Perhaps the special order included the "complete set of accessories" which all would have been provided in black wrinkle.
-Interestingly, if HRO-7R coil sets could be found, they would have the correct black wrinkle panels.

 HRO-50, HRO-50-1 and HRO-60